-As outlined in Executive Order 20-74, gymnasiums, fitness centers, recreation centers and other athletic facilities may open if they can ensure adherence to the applicable Stay Safe MN guidance.
+[UPDATED 03/12/21]: As outlined in Executive Order 21-01 and updated in Executive Order 21-11 (effective March 31, 2021 at 11:59 p.m.), gymnasiums, fitness centers, recreation centers and other athletic facilities may open if they can ensure adherence to the applicable Stay Safe MN guidance.
 Schools operating these facilities must create and follow a COVID-19 Preparedness Plan.
 Outdoor facilities may be used as long as they follow MDH guidance.
+Face coverings must be worn by workers, members and visitors at all times; no exceptions are permitted for activities involving high exertion.